xiechenpku/PHBS_TQFML/Project/Report.md

 The data are special because it contains time series data within a single sample.

-For example, Let's look at **lol['bKills'].values[1]**
+For example, Let's look at **lol['bKills'].values[1]**, which means the kill that blue team obtains.

 ![lol_bKills](https://github.com/xiechenpku/PHBS_TQFML/blob/master/Project/images/kill%20data.png)

 And there are many features have the same situation.
 In order to extract these cummulated variables at 15mins, we define a function.
+Roughly speaking, the function goes through all individual kill and check if the time is higher than 15.

         def get_data15(feature):
         info = [x[2:-2] for x in feature]